bluemelodia/Lists/README.md

 ## TODO

-- User logins and session.
-Modify logic so that users only see their own account information.
 - Daily jobs scanning for upcoming birthdays and events.
 This should be done on the backend.
 - Show users a calendar of upcoming events.
 - Ensure that all fields are propagating edits correctly (birthdays/settings).
 - Make the app more responsive, adding animations.
-- Show a list of upcoming events on the home page (four widgets, so four sections).
 - Fix issue with undefined dates sent out in emails.
 - Better network error handling.
 - Test in all browsers.